 Exupery International School’s program and premises have been nationally accredited to the fullest extent possible (six years) by the Latvian Ministry of Education.
 This means that our students are assured an education that is, first and foremost, formally recognized by both national and international institutions.
 Local recognition of the program’s efficacy is only one component of the larger picture, however.
 We believe that with every accreditation our program receives, the school’s diploma will become more universally valid and prestigious for our graduating students.
 With this in mind, EIS is currently in various stages of accreditation and membership admittance with a variety of prominent international organizations, including the International Baccalaureate (IB).
 Our goal is to be classified as an IB World School in the near future.
 IB World Schools share a common philosophy — a commitment to high-quality, challenging, international education — that we believe is important for our students, allowing them to pursue higher education or postgraduate programs with ease.

-Also underway is Exupery International School’s authorization process with the Council of International Schools (CIS), which embodies our commitment to global citizenship and intercultural dialogue.
+Exupery International School has been granted membership of the Council of International Schools (CIS), which embodies our commitment to global citizenship and intercultural dialogue.
 The CIS is renowned for providing cutting-edge guidance for teacher training, offering continual assistance with improving its member schools, and validating all new staff members to ensure that they are properly qualified for their position.
 These outside accreditation processes guarantee that EIS — as a team, a school, and a vision — is always evolving in the framework of well-vetted, rigorous systems for the benefit of the students.

 Exupery International School is a fully authorised International Baccalaureate (IB) school currently offering the Primary Years Programme (PYP) as of June 2019.
 The PYP nurtures and develops students as caring, active participants in a lifelong journey of learning.
 The PYP challenges students to think for themselves and take responsibility for their own learning.
 The PYP appreciates the inquisitiveness of young people and through student led inquiry allows students to explore local and global issues in real life contexts.”